Skip to content

 Does cold email still work in 2026?

 Yes, but not the way most teams run it.
-Cold email targeted at signal-triggered accounts with copy that references specific operational context still produces qualified pipeline at materially higher conversion than persona-targeted bulk sequences.
+Cold email targeted at signal-triggered accounts, with copy that references specific operational context, still produces qualified pipeline at materially higher conversion than persona-targeted bulk sequences.
 The channel is fine.
-The list and the copy are usually the failure point.
+Your list and your copy are usually the failure point.

 What is the realistic success rate of cold outreach right now?

-What we see across engagements is that reply rates on persona-targeted bulk sequences have collapsed into the low single digits in most B2B categories, while signal-triggered sequences against narrow, fresh lists perform multiples better, and, more importantly, convert to SQO at a rate the bulk motion cannot match.
+Reply rates on persona-targeted bulk sequences have collapsed into the low single digits across most B2B categories.
+Signal-triggered sequences against narrow, fresh lists perform multiples better and, more importantly, convert to SQO at a rate the bulk motion simply cannot match.
 Treat these as directional ranges, not benchmarks.

 How should marketing leaders think about outbound versus inbound right now?

 The distinction is increasingly artificial.
 Buyers do not experience your motions as separate channels.
 They experience a surface.
-The right question is not "should we do more outbound or more inbound."
-It is "is our demand surface dense enough that any cold touch lands on a buyer who has already seen us three or four times."
+Asking "should we do more outbound or more inbound" is the wrong question.
+Ask whether your demand surface is dense enough that any cold touch lands on a buyer who has already seen you three or four times.
 If the answer is no, fix the surface before scaling the outreach.

 What is the first thing a CMO should change about their outbound system?

-The measurement frame.
-As long as the SDR org is compensated on meetings booked rather than meetings that convert to qualified pipeline, every other fix downstream will be undermined.
-Change the scorecard first, and the targeting and copy changes follow naturally because the team's incentive shifts from volume to fit.
+Change the measurement frame first.
+As long as the SDR org is compensated on meetings booked rather than meetings that convert to qualified pipeline, every fix downstream will be undermined.
+Shift the scorecard, and targeting and copy improvements follow naturally, because the team's incentive moves from volume to fit.

 Related Insights